emergentdaniel/civil-toxicity-rlhf/README.md

 **Containerization.** Experiments use a CUDA-enabled PyTorch Docker image for reproducibility across GPU environments.
 Dependencies are managed via pip to avoid conda-in-Docker complexity.

-## Deployment Considerations

-**Batch inference.** Score comments in batches for throughput rather than one at a time.

-**Caching.** Cache scores for identical comments since the model is deterministic.

-**Async pipeline.** Decouple scoring from blocking user actions for latency-sensitive applications.

-**Human review fallback.** Route ambiguous scores (near the threshold) to human review rather than forcing a binary decision.

 ## Dataset

 [Civil Comments](https://huggingface.co/datasets/google/civil_comments): 1.8M comments from news sites (2015-2017) with toxicity annotations (2018-2019).
 Each comment has a continuous toxicity score (0-1) representing annotator agreement.